Enovative-Solugenix/call_Insights_Generator/README.md

 1. **Python:** Download and install Python from [python.org](https://www.python.org/downloads/).
    - Make sure to check the option to add Python to your system PATH during installation.
    - Use Python verion 3.10 .

+2. **NodeJS:** Download and Install Node.js from [https://nodejs.org/en](https://nodejs.org/en)

-2. **PyCharm (Optional):** You can use any code editor, but PyCharm is recommended for a smoother development experience.
+3. **PyCharm (Optional):** You can use any code editor, but PyCharm is recommended for a smoother development experience.
 Download PyCharm from [jetbrains.com/pycharm/download/](https://www.jetbrains.com/pycharm/download/).

-3. **VS Code (Optional):** You can use any code editor, but VS Code is recommended for a smoother development experience.
+4. **VS Code (Optional):** You can use any code editor, but VS Code is recommended for a smoother development experience.
 Download VS Code from [https://code.visualstudio.com/download](https://code.visualstudio.com/download).

-## Setup
+## Setup for PyCharm(Python)
 1. **Install Speech Recognition Library:**
-   - Open a terminal or command prompt.
+   - Open a terminal or command prompt in PyCharm.
    - Run the following command to install the Speech Recognition library:
      ```bash
      pip install SpeechRecognition